 4 Steps to Organize a Kitchen Effectively

 If you’re starting off on your minimizing journey, your kitchen is a great place to begin!
 Whenever a client is unsure what space to organize first, we often recommend the kitchen or clothing because the categories are very straightforward and highly used.
-Whether your kitchen is big or small, the tips below will apply.
+Whether your kitchen is large or small, the tips below will apply.

 An organized kitchen